HelplessTeamMarkupLanguage/to-do-client/README.md

 # to-do-client

-The frontend side of the to-do app
+The frontend side of the to-do app, application hosted on https://helplessteammarkuplanguage.github.io/to-do-client

 # Getting Started with Create React App